Behenjy

-Behenjy is a town and commune in Madagascar.
+Behenjy is a rural municipality in Madagascar.
 It belongs to the district of Ambatolampy, which is a part of Vakinankaratra Region.
 The population of the commune was estimated to be approximately 18,000 in 2001 commune census.

-Economy

-Behenjy is the Malagasy capitol of Foie gras.
-More than 70% of its population lives of this activity.

 Transport

 The town is situated on one of the principal roads of Madagascar, the RN 7 that connects the city with the capital Antananarivo and Antsirabe.

-Benhenjy is situated at 44 km south of Antananarivo and 122 km north of Antsirabe.
+Behenjy is situated at 44 km south of Antananarivo and 122 km north of Antsirabe.

+Furthermore it is situated also on the provincial road 71 to Imerintsiatosika (and the RN 1).

 Primary and junior level secondary education are available in town.
-The majority 50% of the population of the commune are farmers, while an additional 30% receives their livelihood from raising livestock.
+The majority 50% of the population of the commune are farmers, while an additional 30% receives their livelihood from raising ivestock.
 The most important crop is rice, while other important products are vegetables, beans, maize and cassava.
 Industry and services provide employment for 15% and 5% of the population, respectively.